-Dr Rachael Martin is a Lecturer in Psychology for the School of Psychology and Education.
+Dr Rachael Martin is a Lecturer in Psychology for the School of Social Sciences and Humanities.
 She is a very experienced Lecturer having taught in higher education since 2007 at the University of Suffolk at West Suffolk College and the University of Suffolk.
 Rachael is currently applying for Senior Fellowship of the Higher Education Academy.
 Her ethos is that all knowledge should be accessible to ensure students can maximize their potential.

 Rachael is an expert in Cognitive Neuroscience with a focus on emotional disorders such as anxiety and depression.
 Her research explores the neurological activity underpinning emotional disorders with the aim of being able to offer effective interventions in the form of cognitive bias modification or other neurofeedback techniques.